donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

     with the presence of multiple eNBs, some of which might be equipped with a backhaul connection with limited capabilities.
-In order to simulate such scenarios, the user data plane protocols being used between the eNBs and the SGW/PGW should be modeled accurately.
+In order to simulate such scenarios, the user data plane protocols being used between the eNBs and the SMF/UPF should be modeled accurately.
  #.
 It should be possible for a single UE to use different applications
     with different QoS profiles.
 Hence, multiple EPS bearers should be supported for each UE.
-This includes the necessary classification of TCP/UDP traffic over IP done at the UE in the uplink and at the PGW in the downlink.
+This includes the necessary classification of TCP/UDP traffic over IP done at the UE in the uplink and at the UPF in the downlink.
  #.
 The focus of the NGC model is mainly on the NGC data plane.
 The
     accurate modeling of the NGC control plane is, for the time being, not a requirement; hence, the necessary control plane